huggingface/blog/assisted-generation-support-gaudi.md

 Inference optimizations for text generation are essential for reducing latency, infrastructure costs, and power consumption.
 This can lead to an improved user experience and increased efficiency in text generation tasks.

 Another necessary condition is that the optimizations are compatible with each other.
 That is, implementing a certain optimization should not preclude or conflict with other optimizations.
 There are several levels of optimizations that can provide significant speedup without "bumping into each other" in a way that will compromise overall efficiency.

+Optimum-Habana, an extension of the HuggingFace library optimized for Intel Gaudi processors, now supports the Assisted Decoding.
+Our experiments show the effectiveness of this method in improving performance on Intel Gaudi processors.
+Overall, our work contributes to the field of assisted generation support for efficient text generation in large-scale models.

 ## Speculative Sampling - Assisted Decoding